gidztech/gideonpyzer.dev/content/blog/docker-in-js-a-case-study.md

 ```
 A problem I ran into later was the fact I needed to read the config file at two points in time.
 The first time is to read the Chromium arguments, which needs to be done before launching the container.

-The second time, "jest-puppeteer" will require it in order to read the web socket from file.
+The second time, "jest-puppeteer" will require it in order to read the WebSocket from file.
 In Node, when you `require` something, it gets added to a cache.
 The next time you `require` the same file, it will fetch it from the cache instead.

-This is a problem because the web socket is not available the first time we `require` it and we need to the web socket to be read during the second time.
+This is a problem because the WebSocket is not available the first time we `require` it and we need the WebSocket to be read the second time round.
 The solution here is to delete the cache.

 ```javascript
 delete require.cache[path.resolve(process.env.JEST_PUPPETEER_CONFIG)];